clcwpwqi/CWKernelSU/docs/README-en.md

 Use the susfs-dev branch directly without any patching

-Or use the default branch for patching, with files in ptach
+Or use the default branch for patching, with files in [patch](../patch)

 ## More links
 Projects compiled based on MKSU-SKN and susfs